Nick de Bruijn

 Nick de Bruijn (born 21 February 1987 in Schiedam) is a Dutch racing driver.
 He has competed in such series as International Formula Master and Formula BMW ADAC.
 He won the European KF1 Championship karting series in 2004.

 Career

-In 2015, Nick de Bruijn signed up with Philippine team Eurasia Motorsport to compete in the 2015 European Le Mans Series.
-He finished 9th in the drivers' championship.
+In 2015, de Bruijn signed up with Philippine team Eurasia Motorsport to compete in the 2015 European Le Mans Series.
+He finished ninth in the drivers' championship.